mautic/documentation/en/plugins/salesforce.md

 Pulling records will be done from Leads and/or Contacts objects in records.

+Updating of a Contact's Owner can be be enabled by turning on *Update Contact Owner*.
+This is not enabled by default.
+In order for a Contact in Mautic to match a User in Salesforce the email addresses in the two system must be identical.

 ### Command line script to pull records from Salesforce
 To pull records from salesforce you need to use a command from CLI.
 Use this command: